EuroProofNet/europroofnet.github.io/_pages/WG2/May2023/meeting.md

 **Application procedure:** The number of participants that can be reimbursed is limited.
 If you would like to be reimbursed of your travel, check the [eligibility rules](https://europroofnet.github.io/eligibility/) and
 [fill in this form](https://forms.gle/ZoHXRSKdbk8TxXc79).

 **Cost:** Participants will have to pay for their travel, accommodation and meals.
-If you are reimbursed by EuroProofNet, note that the daily allowance has been fixed at 140 euros.
+If you are reimbursed by EuroProofNet, note that the daily allowance has been fixed to 160 euros.
 See the [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) for more details.

 <!--**Participants (15):**-->